What does attention deficit hyperactivity disorder (ADHD) look like?

 - A decision is then made about whether to conduct a diagnostic interview.

-- It is usually possible to determine whether or not a client has ADHD on the day of an assessment.
+- It is usually possible to determine whether a client meets the criteria for a diagnosis of ADHD on the day of the assessment.

 - A detailed report is produced explaining the findings of the assessment and providing recommendations.

 Please note that if you wish to explore the option of drug therapy, it may be more straightforward if you consulted with a medical professional such as a psychiatrist who could assess you and prescribe medication.